School of Medicine

 Visiting Instructor/Lecturer, Psychiatry and Behavioral Sciences - Child and Adolescent Psychiatry

 Bio Shiri Sadeh-Sharvit, PhD is a clinical psychologist and a visiting instructor at the Eating Disorders Research Program at the Department of Child and Adolescent Psychiatry.
-Together with James Lock, MD PhD, Dr. Sadeh-Sharvit leads studies testing innovative interventions for parents diagnosed with aging disorders and their children.
-For more information please visit: http://edresearch.stanford.edu/studies.html
+Together with James Lock, MD PhD, Dr. Sadeh-Sharvit leads studies testing innovative interventions for parents diagnosed with eating and weight disorders and their children.
+Additionally, she is involved in developing, evaluating and disseminating online interventions for eating disorders.

 Current Research and Scholarly Interests Primary research interests include the nature and treatment of eating disorders